Jimmy Savile

 Savile was known for fundraising and supporting various charities and hospitals, in particular Stoke Mandeville Hospital in Aylesbury, Leeds General Infirmary, and Broadmoor Hospital in Berkshire.
 In 2009, he was described by The Guardian as a "prodigious philanthropist" and was honoured for his charity work.
 He was awarded the OBE in 1971 and was knighted in 1990.
 Following his death in 2011 at the age of 84, Savile was praised in obituaries for his personal qualities and his work raising an estimated £40 million for charities.

 In October 2012, an ITV documentary examined claims of sexual abuse by Savile.
 This led to extensive media coverage and a substantial and rapidly growing body of witness statements and sexual abuse claims, including accusations against public bodies for covering up or failure of duty.
-Scotland Yard launched a criminal investigation into allegations of child sex abuse by Savile spanning six decades, describing him as a "predatory sex offender," and later stated that they were pursuing more than 400 lines of inquiry based on the testimony of 300 potential victims via 14 police forces.
-The scandal had resulted in inquiries or reviews at the BBC, within the NHS, the Crown Prosecution Service, and the Department of Health.
+Scotland Yard launched a criminal investigation into allegations of child sex abuse by Savile spanning six decades, describing him as a "predatory sex offender", and later stated that they were pursuing more than 400 lines of inquiry based on the testimony of 300 potential victims received via 14 police forces.
+The scandal resulted in inquiries or reviews at the BBC, the NHS, the Crown Prosecution Service, and the Department of Health.
 In June 2014, investigations into Savile's activities at 28 NHS hospitals concluded that he had sexually assaulted staff and patients aged between 5 and 75 over several decades.
-As a result of the scandal, some of the honours that Savile was awarded during his career were posthumously revoked and his television appearances are no longer shown.
+As a result of the scandal, some of the honours that Savile was awarded during his life were posthumously revoked, and his television appearances are no longer shown.

 Biography from the Wikipedia article Jimmy Savile.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.